PetToyCo/nick-proxy-server/README.md

 To use this proxy server:

+1. From project's root directory, >npm install
-1. Download each of the above repos (in the section "Related Projects".
+2. Download each of the above repos (in the section "Related Projects".
 Each repo represents a service to this proxy) into its own unique directory.
 Then follow the instructions in each ReadMe - for each service - for how to seed a MongoDB instance running on your computer, with data.
 Also, follow the instructions for starting each of the service's servers.
-2. Then start the proxy's server by making the proxy's root directory the cd in terminal and running >npm run server
+3. Then start the proxy's server by making the proxy's root directory the cd in terminal and running >npm run server
-3. Visit any page that follows the form: http://127.0.0.1:3000/product?itemID='value 100 to 199 without the quotes'
+4. Visit any page that follows the form: http://127.0.0.1:3000/product?itemID='value 100 to 199 without the quotes'

-4. To run the tests, visit the following link (after following the special note below): http://127.0.0.1:3000/SpecRunner.html
+5. To run the tests, visit the following link (after following the special note below): http://127.0.0.1:3000/SpecRunner.html
 NOTE: as the page that loads tells you, you have to wait before the tests will run.
 This is to give the embedded iframe the chance to load the proxy's html file, followed by that html file sending out get requests for the service components, followed by those components sending out requests for data.
 5. See section below on deployment, if you want to deploy the proxy server.